ianpotpie/cs2952x/notes.md

 A more probability viewpoint

 - The encodier's output $f(x)$ is ow predicting a distribution's parameters e.g. mean and std for Gaussian.

+## Lecture 7 - 2023/09/18

+Nick's Note:

+- Could you train serveral distinct models on specific (and varied!) tasks, then concatenate their representations to make a single 'diverse' representation?
+  - This may work, but the resulting representation would be high-dimensional and therefore require a larger fine-tuning dataset.

+Pros of SSL:

+- The number of labels doesn't matter if the data is very noisy and the labels are accurate.
+- SSL can provide good representations without relying on labels.

+## Lecture 9 - 2024/09/23

+### Presentation #1

+- RL

+  - Model-free: Learning a mappiing from states -> action that gets greatest reward
+  - Online: Learn by interacting with the world
+  -

+- Learning (RL is otherwise) is hard to get right for robotics
+  - Very tough to collect enough observations in the real world -

+### Presentation #2

+#### RL Overview

+- Goal: Maximize Cumulative Reward $\pi^*$

+#### SSL of Object-Centric Representations

+- Slot Attention, _Locatello at al._ (NeurIPS 202)

+- Deep Latent Particles (DSL), _Daniel and Tamar_ (ICML 2022)

+#### RL From Images Using Object-Centric Representations

+Model-free approaches

+- SMORL "Self-Supervised Visual Reinforcement Learning with Object-Centric Representations", _Zadaianchuk et al._ (ICLR 2021)

+- ECRL "Entity-Centric Reinforcement Learning for Object Manipulation from Pixels", _Haramati et al._ (ICLR 2024)

+Model-based

+- COBRA (Watters et al., 2019), STOVE (Kossen et al., 2019), NCS (Chang et al., 2023), FOCUS (Ferraro et al., 2023)

+#### Learning COmpositionally Generalizing WorldModels for Continuous Control

+Environment: IsaacGym-based (Makoviychuk et al, 2021) simulated table-top object manipulation

+Base Algorithm: TD-MPC2, Hansel et al. (ICLR 2024)

+Object-Centric Representation: DLP, Daniel and Tamar (ICML 2022)

+Questions:

+- Doess OC SSL facilitate compositionally generalizing model components?

+- What auxiliary SSL objectives best compliment object-centric learning?

+#### QA

+- The number of particles in the particle model is fixed
+- The center of mass is automatically found for each 'particle'/object using a differentiable operation